No-Knead Honey Oat Artisan Bread

 Honey Oat Artisan Bread. - harvestandnourish.com

-This no-knead Honey Oat Artisan Bread is beginner friendly and made with simple pantry ingredients.
-Perfectly soft and fluffy on the inside with that rustic, crunchy crust we love, it’s one of my favourites!
+This No-Knead Honey Oat Artisan Bread is beginner friendly and made with simple pantry ingredients.
+Perfectly soft and fluffy on the inside with that rustic, crispy crust we love, it’s one of my favourites.

-I’m often asked how to adjust measurements to make a slightly larger loaf than my other recipes.
-This recipe will fit anything over a 4 Qt Dutch oven or 4 litre baking dish to produce a larger, family-style loaf.
+I’m often asked how to adjust measurements to make a larger loaf than most of my other no-knead artisan bread recipes.
+This honey oat artisan loaf will fit a 4 to 6-Qt Dutch oven to produce a larger, family-style bake.

 This recipe builds on my simple 4-ingredient, no-knead Everyday Artisan Bread.
 It’s still super easy to make and requires just a handful of extra ingredients.